 Ease of Use

-The Babycook has two settings, steam, and blend.
-The product has 6 parts and it takes an average amount of time for the food to be processed and ready to eat compared to the competition. it can make up to 4.7 cups at one tie which is nice and means you will have meals for the future.
+The Babycook has two settings: steam and blend.
+The product has six parts, and it takes an average amount of time for the food to be processed and ready to eat compared to the competition.
+It can make up to 4.7 cups at one time, which is nice and means you will have meals for the future.

-Unlike the Baby Brezza Complete, this food maker requires transferring the food from the steam to the blender when it is done cooking.
-This is an extra step similar to the Babymoov Nutribaby.
-After the food is done cooking you transfer it to the blender container along with the liquid remaining after steaming.
-The process isn't complicated but we had trouble getting the blender to sit on the machine consistently.
-It took us several tries every time which grew annoying.
+Unlike some of the competition, this food maker requires transferring the cooked food and remaining liquid from the steamer to the blender.
+The process isn't complicated, but we had trouble getting the blender to consistently sit on the machine.
+It took us several tries every time, which grew annoying.

 Blending is done by twisting the knob and is a 5-second pulse on and 5 seconds off process.
-Much like other blenders, we reviewed with this same method we feel confident technology has come far enough for a blender to run consistently without fear of motor overheating and wish all the food makers allowed this.
+However, we feel confident that technology has come far enough for a blender to run consistently without fear of motor overheating and wish all the food makers allowed this.

 Health and Safety

-The Babycook earned a 5 of 10 for health and safety.
-The directions for this product indicate it should be run three times through the steam cycle before use.
+The Babycook earned a below-average score for health and safety.
+The directions for this product mention it should run three times through the steam cycle before use.
 We assume this reduces the occurrence of artificial tastes being introduced to food.
-We followed the directions and had no problems with plastic, chemical or metal after taste that we found on some of the other steamers.
-The Babycook has a stainless steel water reservoir and the containers are BPA, lead, and phthalate free.
+We followed the directions and had no problems with plastic, chemical, or metal after taste, which we found with some other steamers.
+The Babycook has a stainless steel water reservoir, and the containers are free of BPA, lead, and phthalate.
 However, we caution parents that even BPA-free plastic has been shown to potentially leach chemicals into food, especially when the plastic is heated.
-We would prefer the containers be made of glass, but we do like that the reservoir is stainless steel instead of plastic.
+We would prefer the containers to be glass, but we do like that the reservoir is stainless steel instead of plastic.

-There is some concern about mold or other problems related to inaccessibility of the water tank which you can't even really see into much less clean properly.
-Amazon reviewers reported a brown film developing inside the chamber that they could not clean or even verify that it had been thoroughly cleaned given the limited access of the small water hole.
-This feels like a design error and indicates that at some point you may need to toss the product due to lack of cleanliness.
+There is some concern about mold or other problems related to the water tank's inaccessibility, which you can't even really see into, much less clean properly.
+Users reported a brown film developing inside the chamber that they could not reach or even verify that the tank is cleaned thoroughly, given the small water hole's limited access.
+This inaccessibility feels like a design error and indicates that at some point, you may need to toss the product due to lack of cleanliness.

-The Babycook has some features for safety, but given that you need to transfer food from the cooking container to the blender there is still a chance of burns from the steam that escapes upon transfer.
+The Babycook has some safety features, but given that you need to transfer food from the cooking container to the blender, there is still a chance of burns from the steam that escapes upon transfer.
 You can wait until the food cools, but most parents will probably want to transfer and blend right away.
-The best way to avoid burns is to avoid locking the lid with the palm of your hand, which might be the most instinctive way to operate the container.
+The best way to avoid burns is to avoid locking the lid with the palm of your hand, which might be the most intuitive way to operate the container.

-Other safety features include locking the bowl in place to operate by pressing on the heat-resistant zone on top of the locking arm.
-If the bowl is not locked properly the product can't be turned on.
+Other safety features include locking the bowl to operate by pressing on the heat-resistant zone on top of the locking arm.
+If the bowl is not locked correctly, the product will not turn on.

 Ease of Cleaning

-The real cleaning issue is the water tank and the small opening that prevents thorough cleaning.
-The steam tank descaling uses vinegar and water or BabyCook cleaning product when the steam button turns red.
-Our concern is you can't see inside the tank and you also can't scrub inside the tank, so ensuring it is properly clean will be a challenge.
+The Babycook earned a slightly below-average score in this metric, mainly due to the water tank and its small opening that prevents thorough cleaning.
+The steam tank descaling uses vinegar and water or Babycook cleaning products when the steam button turns red.
+Our concern is that since you can't see inside the tank and can't scrub the inside, ensuring it is appropriately clean will be challenging.

-Last, when we used the BabyCook the first time it leaked out of the bottom near the blade area and it was difficult to clean because the area is too narrow for fingers to fit in.
+Also, when we used the Babycook the first time, it leaked out of the bottom near the blade area, and it was difficult to clean because the area is too narrow for fingers to fit in.